Custom Event Setup

 Instructions for Use (IFU) for printing aligners with DLP & LCD printers

-This document provides application-specific instructions for the printing of orthodontic aligners using 3Dresyns® photopolymer resin systems on DLP and LCD vat photopolymerization printers.
+This document provides application-specific technical guidance for the printing of orthodontic aligner components using 3Dresyns® photopolymer resin systems on DLP and LCD vat photopolymerization printers.

-This document does not replace the general IFU documents and applies only to the production of orthodontic aligners.
+This document does not replace the general IFU documents and applies only to orthodontic-related additive manufacturing workflows.

 Scope of application